 Another cause of black smoke from the exhaust could be when your engine is burning too much fuel.
 Check the vehicle's intake components, starting with the air filter, fuel injectors, sensors, and the fuel-pressure regulator.
 Although not so common, it is worth mentioning that a clogged fuel line may also produce similar symptoms.

 The least amount of damage occurs if you replace worn or damaged components once you have identified the problem.
 A good tip for diesel owners is to keep on top of engine tune issues.
 This includes regular servicing of air, fuel, oil filters, and setting up valve adjustments.

 Black diesel engine smoke when starting on cold start, or while accelerating hard, is not uncommon with older cars.
 But buying fuel from disreputable outlets is almost certain to cause you problems at some stage.
 Even though dirty fuel creates murky components, cleaning your injectors is relatively straight forward using an effective and reliable fuel system cleaner.

 Sooty black or grey smoke is not a good sign if your vehicle is a late model car (or truck) with a 'clean diesel' engine.
 Modern diesels are fitted with electronic controls and high pressure common rail injectors to reduce smoking problems.

 Blue smoke is a true indication that oil is being burnt.
-Puffs of blue smoke suggest the engine is burning deposits of oil and happens most likely because it is entering the combustion chamber.
+Puffs of blue smoke, often at the back of the engine, suggests it is burning deposits of oil and happens most likely because it is entering the combustion chamber.
 This can happen for several reasons including;

 Seeing blue coloured smoke during a cold start (after start-up) usually reflects a problem with reduced oil control.
 Common reasons for this include fouling deposits around the piston rings or cylinder glaze (Carbon has been deposited in the machined cylinder crosshatching).